slanska/flexilite/doc/01_00_RDBMS.md

 #### Sparse columns

 Medical, scientific, manufacturing and other types of databases often deal with sparse columns, where in any given record only small percentage of column definitions has not null values.
+Table may need thousands fields to be defined and only dozens of them would be actually used for any given record.
 Even though to accomplish this requirement many databases offer special features (like sparse columns MS SQL), it is not part of SQL ANSI standard.

 #### Polymorphic collections

+Records in RDBMS must follow the same structure, standard approach does not support having different types of records in the same collection, which is typical requirement in real life scenarios.
+To accomplish this, developers invent custom structures, like 1:1 tables.
+Some databases have support for table inheritance (PostgreSQL, as a example)

 #### Ordinal position in collection